 One of those kinds of houses?
 Alright, no issue.
 That’s fine.
 Kenji’ll probably like that.
 Warren looked up and around the house as they slipped their shoes off, and their eyes widened.

 Did you… do all this?

-The ceiling had looping multi-color garlands hanging from it, and a banner was draped over the mantle.
-A large chocolate cake was sitting in the center of the round table with paper plates, napkins, and clear plastic utensils in a stack next to it.
+The ceiling had multicolored (blue, green, red, and yellow) garlands that looped around & hung from it, and a banner was draped over the mantle.
+A large, undecorated chocolate cake sat in the center of the round table with paper plates, napkins, and clear plastic utensils in a stack next to it.
 Warren’s gaze rested at the banner.